nnguyenminh/LOCAL/README.md

 ### Installation

-Build an image of our landing page on a Docker machine => run command
+Build an image of our landing page by Dockerfile on a Docker machine => run command
 ```
 docker build -t nmnhat:local .
 ```